 - Avoidance: Some research has shown that avoidance is one of the most common symptoms of PTSD in women.
-Avoidance is intentionally avoiding feelings or thoughts that might remind someone of the traumatic event or events they experienced that originally triggered their PTSD.
-It’s a core symptom of PTSD and can include avoiding people, places, or any other environmental trigger.
+The avoidance symptom is intentionally avoiding feelings or thoughts that might remind someone of the traumatic event or events they experienced that originally triggered their PTSD.
+It’s among the most common PTSD symptoms and can include avoiding people, places, or any other environmental trigger.

 - Depression or anxiety: Since PTSD symptoms in women tend to be more internalized, it makes sense that they’d experience more depression and anxiety related to their condition, as both of these are internalizing disorders.

-- Emotional numbness: Emotional numbness is yet another common symptom of PTSD.
+- Emotional numbness: Emotional numbness is yet another common PTSD symptom.
 It includes shutting down any feeling that might be distressing or overwhelming.
 It can result in a sense of detachment from others, a loss of interest in things once enjoyed, a lack of emotion, difficulty having any sort of positivity, or social isolation.
 Ultimately, emotional numbness is a way to avoid very painful thoughts or memories that are related to the trauma experienced.